nigel5/ocurl/README.md

 > docker-compose up --build

-This will pull `node:14`, `cassandra:latest`, and `redis:latest`.
+This will pull `node:14`, `cassandra:latest`, and `postgres:latest`.

 ## Local Development Setup

-First, start up Cassandra, and optionally, Redis if you want a cache.
+First, start up Postgres, and optionally, Redis if you want a cache.
 Modify the dev configuration file with the hostname and ports if required.
 Then,

 ```javascript
 yarn install